yudanZ/Node_server/README.md

-This is a project by using React to fetch robots from API and list all robots.
+This is a sample js code to build node server by using express.js

 ## Available Scripts